leoparente/opentelemetry-infinity/README.md

 ## Project premises
 1. Single binary: `otlpinf` embeds `otelcol-contrib` in its binary.
 Therefore, only one static binary is required.
 2. No persistence: `opentelemetry-infinity` stores data in memory and in temporary files only.
 This adds a new paradigm to `opentelemetry-collector` that is expected to run over a persisted config file as default.
 If you are looking for a opentelemetry orchestrator as the way it was planned to perform, you should try the official [opentelemetry-operator](https://github.com/open-telemetry/opentelemetry-operator).
 3. Compatibility: `opentelemetry-infinity` is basically a wrapper over the official `opentelemetry-collector` which has not released a version `1.0` yet, i.e., breaking changes are expected.
-Any changes that occurs on its CLI interface will be reflected in this project.
+Any changes that occurs on its CLI will be reflected in this project.

 ## Policy RFC (v1)